mycodeplug/mycodeplug/docs/architecture.md

 processed.
 This allows a linked zone to add, remove, or modify channels while maintaining a minimal diff from the upstream zone/channel.

+A scanlist is basically a zone that doesn't get generated as a zone in the codeplug, but for UI and database purposes it is identical: a list of channels.

 ## RadioConfig

 Callsign, DMR ID, startup message, various settings.
 It's going to differ widely from